AdobeDocs/experience-manager-cloud-service.en/help/forms/supporting-new-language-localization-core-components.md

 AEM Forms provide out of the box support for English (en), Spanish (es), French (fr), Italian (it), German (de), Japanese (ja), Portuguese-Brazilian (pt-BR), Chinese (zh-CN), Chinese-Taiwan (zh-TW), and Korean (ko-KR) locales.

-## How is the Locale Selected for an Adaptive Form?
+## How is the locale selected for an Adaptive Form?

 There are two methods for identifying and selecting the locale of an Adaptive Form when it is rendered: